KSXGitHub/lazy-template/README.md

 ## Description

-Imagine that you need to interpolate strings, but the template variables are not quite cheap to load (such as system resources, network request, etc).
-And since the template are user-provided, you can't know ahead of time which variables you would need to load.
+Imagine that you need to interpolate strings, but the template variables are not quite cheap to load (such as system resources, network requests, etc).
+And since the templates are user-provided, you can't know ahead of time which variables you would need to load.
 You would need a flexible string template library that doesn't require calculating all these variables upfront.

 Instead of requiring a complete set of inputs (such as via a `struct`, a `HashMap`, or a JSON object) to be available, the templates from this crate would send queries (which would usually be the names of the variables) to a function (called "responder") to get the value of each query.